Red foxes in Australia

 Red foxes pose a serious conservation problem in Australia.
-2012 estimates indicate that there are more than 7.2 million red foxes (Vulpes vulpes) and growing with a range extending throughout most of the continental mainland.
-The species became established in Australia through successive introductions by settlers in 1830s.
-Due to its rapid spread and ecological impact it has classified as one of the most damaging invasive species in Australia.
+2012 estimates indicate that there are more than 7.2 million red foxes (Vulpes vulpes) (and growing), with a range extending throughout most of the continental mainland.
+The species became established in Australia through successive introductions, by settlers, beginning around the 1830s.
+Due to its rapid spread and ecological impact, it has been classified as one of the most damaging invasive species in Australia.

 Introduction and spread

-Red foxes were introduced to the British colonies of Van Diemen's Land (as early as 1833) and the Port Phillip District and Sydney Regions of New South Wales (as early as 1845) for the purpose of the traditional English sport of fox hunting.
-Curiously a permanent fox population was not established on the island of Tasmania and it is widely held that they were outcompeted by the Tasmanian devil.
-On the mainland, however, the species was successful as an apex predator.
-The spread of red foxes across the southern part of the continent has coincided with the spread of rabbits in Australia, another invasive species also introduced in the 19th century that is a key prey of the red fox.
+European red foxes were introduced to the British colonies of Van Diemen's Land as early as 1833, and to the Port Phillip District and Sydney Regions of New South Wales as early as 1845; introductions were, originally, intended to uphold the traditional English sport of fox hunting.
+Curiously, prior to 2010, a permanent fox population was not established on the island of Tasmania, and it is widely held that they were outcompeted by the Tasmanian devil and the now-extinct thylacine (Dasyuridae).
+Since 2010, however, red foxes have been accounted-for on Tasmania.
+On the mainland, the species was successful as an apex predator, with the absence of numerous large, mammalian carnivores (excepting dingoes, which occasionally hunt the foxes).
+The spread of the red fox across the southern regions of Victoria, South and Western Australia coincided with the spread of rabbits on the continent, another invasive species introduced in the 19th century with the intention of being hunted for sport.

 Current distribution

-Established populations of red fox are found in all states and are widespread throughout the country with the exception of tropical areas of northern Queensland, the Kimberley and the Top End of the Northern Territory.
-From 2010, confirmed evidence of foxes in Tasmania has been reported by the state's Department of Primary Industries, Parks, Water and Environment.
-Foxes are found in ever higher concentrations in densely populated suburban areas and in large cities such as Melbourne.
+Established populations of red fox are found in all states, and are widespread throughout the country (with the exception of tropical areas of northern Queensland, the Kimberley and the Top End of the Northern Territory).
+Since 2010, confirmed evidence of foxes in Tasmania has been reported by the state's Department of Primary Industries, Parks, Water and Environment.
+Foxes are also found in ever-higher concentrations in densely populated suburban areas, as well as in large cities such as Melbourne.

-It is generally less common in areas where the dingo is more prevalent; however, it has, primarily through its burrowing behaviour, achieved niche differentiation with both the feral dog and the feral cat.
+It is (generally) less common in areas where the dingo is more prevalent; however, it has, primarily through its burrowing behaviour, achieved niche differentiation with both the feral dog and the feral cat.